 Students who study for the IB Diploma follow a broader range of subjects than A-Levels.
 It allows them to develop and hone important skills in problem solving, critical thinking and independent thought.

-Listen to what sixth form student Rosanna has to say about her experiences at Leighton Park School.
+Listen to what sixth form student Charlotte has to say about her experiences at Leighton Park School.

-Each term, Leighton Park offers well over 60 activities for their students, so there’s always something to get involved with.
+Each term, Leighton Park offers 90 co-curricular activities for their students, so there’s always something to get involved with.
 Activities occur both on the school grounds and off-site to give students a great range of extra-curricular experiences.
 Any activities that occur after school hours are available to both day and boarding students.

 All kinds of art are studied and displayed at the school, which runs their own version of the famous Turner Prize, the Lurner Prize.
 Sewing, textiles, knitting, digital photography, computer aided design and traditional art forms are all explored by staff and students.

 Leighton Park has a long history of raising funds and supporting charities and encourages their students to get involved.
-Giving some of their free time to working in CAS (Creativity, Action and Service) projects gives pupils an awareness of the disadvantages and develops their compassion and drive to help others.
-Sixth form students undertake extensive fundraising and can take part in community service in Africa, and year 10 students get involved with the Young Philanthropy Initiative.
+The School won the national Independent School Association Award for Outstanding Local Community Involvement.
+Giving some of their free time to working in CAS (Creativity, Action and Service) develops students compassion and drive to help others.
+Sixth form students undertake fundraising and can take part in community service in Africa.

 The Duke of Edinburgh Award

-In 2017, Leighton Park was certified as an independent, licensed Duke of Edinburgh Centre.
+Leighton Park is certified as an independent, licensed Duke of Edinburgh Centre.
 This allows them to adopt independence over the scheme and better support their students who are undertaking the programme.

-Students in year 10 are able to work toward the Bronze award, and lower sixth form students aim for the Silver award.
-Participating in the programme helps students to develop themselves in a team and hone their independent thinking, personal responsibility, and self-reliance.
+All Year 9 students take part in the Bronze Award, with students able to progress to the Gold Award in the Sixth Form.
+Participating in the programme helps students to develop themselves in a team and hone their independent thinking, personal responsibility, and self-reliance. .

 Trips & Tours